Skip to main content

 1–2 hours initial read; full scope same or next day

-Intermittent or multi-system faults can extend the diagnostic window before a repair path is confirmed.
+Problems that come and go, or involve more than one system, can extend the diagnostic window before a repair plan is confirmed.

 Show up ready

-• Start with the symptom, not the part guess
+• Start with the problem, not a part guess

 • Bring timing, mileage, and recent work